 The purpose of our Ethics and Compliance Program is to prevent, detect, and remediate violations of law, regulations, or the Company policies, and to promote a culture of the highest ethics within the organization.
-It is the Company’s expectation that employees will comply with our Code of Conduct and Policies (the Global Framework) as well as our US Compliance Policies.
+It is the Company’s expectation that employees will comply with our Global Code of Conduct and our Global Compliance Policies (the Global Compliance Framework), as well as our tailored US Compliance Program.
 As the HHS-OIG Guidance recognizes, however, the implementation of such a program cannot guarantee that improper employee conduct will be entirely eliminated.
-In the event that the Company becomes aware of violations of law or Company policy, we will investigate the matter and, where appropriate, take disciplinary action and implement corrective measures to prevent future violations.
+If the Company becomes aware of violations of law or Company policy, we will investigate the matter and, where appropriate, take disciplinary action and implement corrective measures to prevent future violations.

-Company has described below the fundamental elements of its Ethics & Compliance Program.
-As HHS-OIG calls for in its Guidance, we have tailored our Ethics & Compliance Program to fit the unique environment of Company.
-Moreover, our Ethics & Compliance Program is dynamic; we regularly review and enhance our Program to meet our evolving compliance needs.
+The Company has described below the fundamental elements of its Ethics and Compliance Program.
+As HHS-OIG calls for in its Guidance, we have tailored our Ethics and Compliance Program to fit the unique environment of the Company.
+Moreover, our Ethics and Compliance Program is dynamic; we regularly review and enhance our Program to meet our evolving compliance needs.

 1. Leadership and Structure.

 Compliance Officer.
 The Grünenthal group of companies has a Global Compliance Officer, who is responsible for all Grünenthal Group companies, including Averitas.
 We also have a US Compliance Officer for Averitas in the United States, who reports into the Global Compliance Officer and who serves as the primary contact for Compliance activities in the United States.
 We will ensure that the US Compliance Officer has the ability to exercise independent judgment and effectuate change within the organization as needed.
 Together, the Global Compliance Officer and the US Compliance Officer have the responsibility of developing, operating, and monitoring the Ethics and Compliance Program.